UCLA vs. Cal NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- UCLA's games this season have gone over 57.5 points eight of 11 times.

-- Cal and its opponents have combined to score more than 57.5 points in three of 10 games this season.
+- Cal has combined with its opponents to score more than 57.5 points in three of 10 games this season.

-- The combined points per game average of the two teams, 60.7, is 3.2 points more than Saturday's over/under.
+- Saturday's total is 3.2 points lower than the two team's combined 60.7 points per game average.

-- These two squads combine to surrender 49 points per game, 8.5 fewer than this contest's over/under.
+- These two squads combine to allow 49 points per game, 8.5 fewer than this contest's over/under.

-- Bruins games this season feature an average total of 61.6 points, a number 4.1 points higher than Saturday's over/under.
+- The Bruins and their opponents have scored an average of 61.6 points per game in 2021, 4.1 more than Saturday's total.

 - In 2021, games involving the Golden Bears have averaged a total of 49.6 points, 7.9 fewer than this game's set over/under.